 An evening lecture series will situate the museum as a site of intellectual discussion, and all of the events will help to increase local engagement and ownership.
 Throughout the summer work term, market surveys will be utilised and evaluated by the Marketing and Event Coordinator.
 Each month, the Coordinator will compile and analyse visitation statistics, providing a final report with differential graphs for the museum’s Board of Directors.

-Ideal Candidate: Students of education, museum, business, and history will be given priority.
-Theoretical grounding in these areas will be supplemented by hands-on experience in public speaking, event planning/implementation, community museums, and marketing.
-The student will complete the work term with a good understanding of how community museums operate.
+The ideal candidate will be enthusiastic about museums, event planning and/or marketing.
+Students with demonstrated experience in digitisation or database work will be given priority, though all interested candidates are encouraged to apply.
+Students of museum/archival studies, marketing, and/or history will be given priority, although everyone is welcome to apply.
+Theoretical grounding in these areas will be supplemented by hands-on experience in public speaking, program development, and event planning/implementation.
+The employee will complete the work term with a good understanding of how community museums operate.
 S/he will have significant experience in historical programming, and in planning and implementing special events.
-First Nations students, students with a disability, or students who are members of a visible minority are encouraged to apply.

-*** Please note: position contingent on funding from Canada Summer Jobs.
+*** This position is contingent on funding from Canada Summer Jobs.